meet the team resized

 alistair.mcinnes@birdlife.org.za

-Alistair is responsible for overseeing the implementation of the core seabird projects including the ATF, Coastal Seabirds, and Mouse Free Marion projects.
+Alistair is responsible for overseeing the implementation of the core seabird projects including the Albatross Task Force and Coastal Seabirds projects.
 Alistair has a background in applied marine ecology with a special interest in solution-driven approaches to seabird conservation.

 Marlize Muller